-ACT: (American College Test): A test battery used in college admission decisions.
-The three-hour test assesses English usage, mathematics, reading, and science reasoning.
+ACT: (American College Test): A test battery used in college The three-hour test assesses English usage, admission decisions. mathematics, reading, and science reasoning.
 Students receive four sub-scores and a "composite" score, all of which range from 1 - 36.
-Most colleges accept the ACT, but applicants are encouraged to literature.
-ACT accommodations are check college-published available to students with disabilities who meet eligibility requirements.
+Most colleges accept the ACT, but applicants are encouraged to ACT accommodations are check college-published literature. available to students with disabilities who eligibility meet requirements.